PlayFab/gsdk/UnrealPlugin/ThirdPersonMPGSDKSetup.md

 ## Navigation

-You are now ready to run a [test deployment](ThirdPersonMPLocalDeploy.md) of this project on your local machine.
+You are now ready to [build your project](ThirdPersonMPBuild.md) on your local machine.

-Alternately, you can return to the main [Unreal GSDK Plugin](README.md#project-gsdk-setup) guide.
+Alternately, you can return to the main [Unreal GSDK Plugin](README.md#unreal_project_build_configurations) guide.